Blightspire

 Resource Loading Pipeline Enhancement

-I made significant contributions to improving the engine's resource loading pipeline, focusing on enhancing its reliability and integration with the overall architecture.
+I made significant contributions to improving the engine's resource-loading pipeline, focusing on enhancing its reliability and integration with the overall architecture.
 Specific areas of focus included:

-• GPU Resource Creation: Implemented systems for creating gpu resources from this intermediate data(textures, meshes, models, and materials).
+• GPU Resource Creation: Implemented systems for creating GPU resources from this intermediate data(textures, meshes, models, and materials).

 • Integration & Robustness: Worked to ensure the loading process was less prone to errors and integrated smoothly with other engine systems that rely on loaded assets.
 This resulted in increased developer velocity later on in the project in multiple areas including but not limited to: